 In addition to Plateau Perspectives’ core work in the Sanjiangyuan region, it also has supported the development of community tourism with guidance provided for the launch of a village tourism cooperative, including homestays and rafting excursions, in Gongbo Gyamda County, Tibet Autonomous Region.
 In partnership with D-Starine, homestay opportunities also are being explored near Longbao wetlands and nature reserve (in Sanjiangyuan) and in the Qilian Mountains in northern Qinghai Province.

-Finally, since 2015 Jesse Montes (PP Bhutan) has adopted the lead role in ecotourism research at Royal Thimphu College (RTC) with a project funded by the Himalayan University Consortium (HUC).
-The 18-month research project is a collaborative effort between RTC, Sikkim University and Kathmandu University to explore the sustainability of ecotourism ventures in the southeast Himalayan region.
-Key objectives are to build student capacities and to produce ecotourism policy recommendations, with the overarching goals to support sustainable development and to successfully promote poverty reduction, environmental conservation and the protection of cultural identity.
+Finally, since 2015 Jesse Montes (PP Bhutan) has actively engaged in ecotourism research.
+During an 18-month research project (2015-2016), in collaboration with the Royal Thimphu College (RTC), Sikkim University and Kathmandu University, they explored the sustainability of ecotourism ventures in the southeast Himalayan region through funding from the Himalayan University Consortium.
+In 2017-2018 Jesse Montes and a team of students from the RTC further explored social and human-environment impacts from the sector, with funding from the RTC Research Development Grant.
+The larger aim of this research is to build student capacities and to produce ecotourism policy recommendations, with the overarching goals to support sustainable development and to successfully promote poverty reduction, environmental conservation and the protection of cultural identity.

 For more information…